lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 https://tournesol.app/entities/yt:FkPCec7jG5I

 Speaking of human suffering
-many influential members of the Effective Altruism movement have clearly abused the strategic distraction afforded by claiming to want the good of humanity to commit illegal acts without anyone raising questions.
+many influential members of the Effective Altruism movement seem to me to have clearly abused of the strategic distraction afforded by claiming to want the good of humanity to commit illegal acts without anyone raising questions.
 I am thinking in particular of the con man Sam Bankman-Fried, aka SBF, whose monumental frauds were clearly facilitated by his #coolwashing from Effective Altruism.
 https://www.vox.com/future-perfect/23500014/effective-altruism-sam-bankman-fried-ftx-crypto

-In short.
+And so, so far, we've taken examples of intentional #CoolWashing.
+But most #CoolWashing is actually probably not intentional.
+But that's actually where it's most dangerous.
+Indeed, the jackpot for Coca-Cola is not so much when Maradona drinks Coca-Cola in front of a billion spectators, but even more when the parents themselves drink Coca-Cola in front of their parents.

+Anyway.
 This list is not exhaustive, and I invite you to propose your own examples of dangerous strategic distraction in the comments of this video.
-I hope I have convinced you that this strategy of disinformation is at least as alarming as the massive production of false information, although it is far from the only other strategy.
+I hope I have convinced you that this strategy of misinformation is at least as alarming as the massive production of false information, although it is far from the only other strategy.